OpenCerts/opencerts-documentation/schema2_update.md

 ### Repository Change

-With OpenCerts v2.0, **no** pull requests for adding/modifying certificates should be made to the original github repository at [https://github.com/OpenCerts/opencerts-website](https://github.com/OpenCerts/opencerts-website).
+With OpenCerts v2.0, **no** pull requests for adding/modifying certificates should be made to the original github repository at [https://github.com/OpenCerts/opencerts-website](https://github.com/OpenCerts/opencerts-website) as the templates have been moved.
+We will proceed to close all pull request for adding or modifying certificates..

 The process for registering your institution with OpenCerts remains the same.

-For any OpenCerts v1.5 and below, pull requests should be made to the decentralised renderer created for these legacy certificates.
+For OpenCerts v1.5 and below, pull requests should be made to the decentralised renderer created for these legacy certificates.
 The new github repository can be found at [https://github.com/OpenCerts/legacy-templates](https://github.com/OpenCerts/legacy-templates).

-**NOTE:** No new templates will be accepted to [https://github.com/OpenCerts/legacy-templates](https://github.com/OpenCerts/legacy-templates), only changes to existing templates will be accepted.
+Issuers of OpenCerts is encouraged to upgrade to v2.0 as soon as possible as we will not support adding of new legacy template after 2019.

 ### Cutoff for legacy.opencerts.io

-After 31 December 2019, no pull requests for adding certificates to legacy.opencerts.io will be accepted.
+Institutes using OpenCerts v1.5 may still add templates or make change to existing templates on legacy templates.
+However, aAfter 31 December 2019, no pull requests for adding certificates to legacy.opencerts.io will be accepted.
 Instead, institutes will have to create and host their own decentralised renderer to use the OpenCerts platform.

 ### Schedule